Founding of the Cecil H. and Ida Green Center for Reproductive Biology Sciences

 Dr. MacDonald – a product of this environment – was interested in identifying the mechanisms that triggered human labor.
 As Chairman (1970-1976), he continued this research effort.

-The University had previously received approval (1970) from the Board of Regents to establish a Center for Reproductive Biology Sciences to be led by Dr. MacDonald.
+The University had previously approved establishment of a Center for Reproductive Biology Sciences to be led by Dr. MacDonald.
 Assembling a nucleus of M.D.s and Ph.D.s from various departments, Dr. MacDonald had submitted an ambitious research proposal to the National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health.

 This multi-project grant, in Dr. MacDonald’s words, “concerns itself with the investigation of the basic biochemical foundations of the initiation of uterine contractions in pregnant women that eventuate in the delivery of her child.”
 Later, describing this proposal to Mr. Green, he went on to say,